stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (aacharya4−stat6250): How can we read data that contain embedded blanks and nonstandard values from a raw data file?
 - *Answer* (aacharya4−stat6250): Modified list input is used to read data that contain embedded blanks and nonstandard values from a raw data file.
 - Question (ttruong59-stat6250): What is a major difference between “&” modifier and “:” modifier when using modified list input?
+- *Answer* (sbagdi-stat6250): The major difference between the two is that the '&' modifier is used to read embedded balnks, while the ':' modifier can read only those values that have no embedded blanks.
 - *Question* (ldai4-stat6250): Can modified list input be used to read the values that contain embedded blanks and nonstandard values?
 - *Question* (sbagdi-stat6250): What are the two types of modifiers used with list INPUT?
 - *Answer* (sbagdi-stat6250): To make the list input more versatile, the modifiers are used.
 The two types are: The ampersand (&)- To read character values that contain embedded blanks, and the colon (:) modifier- To red non-standard data values and character values, which are longer than 8 characters and do not contain embedded blanks.